 On PP11, we reject the US proposal to replace “obligations” with “responsibilities”.
 International law is not static, this would stunt innovations in international law essential to ensuring the protection of people and planet.

 On Art 1.3, we reject the removal of state-owned enterprises proposed by a number of States.

+Thank you chair.